On this page:

 - Activity: All data should be associated with the activity that did that work.
 The few exceptions include national-level indices, such as literacy rate, which don't represent work attributable to one of your activities.

 - A column for what you're counting: Are you counting trainees?
-You'll need a column to list each trainee.
+You'll need a column to list each trainee's ID or pseudonym.
 Patients?
-You'll need a column for each patient.
+You'll need a column for each patient's ID or pseudonym.

-- A column for each disaggregation of any indicators that pull from this table: Hint -- if you're disaggregating by sex, the column heading would be "Sex", and the rows in that column would contain "Male" or "Female".
+- A column for each disaggregation of any indicators that pull from this table: If you're disaggregating by sex, the column heading would be "Sex", and the rows in that column would contain "Male" or "Female".
 You would not have separate columns for male and female.

-If you currently store your data in an Excel spreadsheet, you can upload this information to DevResults directly.
+If you currently store your data in an Excel spreadsheet, or if you're importing data from a third-party system, you can upload this information to DevResults directly.

 First go to the Data Tables page and select (+) New data table.